cremecoder/webpack-project/README.md

 causes module.exports.target to not work properly, causing .browserslistrc not being sent to the production builds properly, causing live reloading (webpack serve)to stop working.

 To fix, specify that in "development" mode, module.exports.target is targeting "web" and in production module.exports.target is targeting "browserslist".

+#3 - DID NOT GET THIS BUG.
+Not including these changes, app is supposed to crash.
+I did not experience this bug, but here is the code snippet if I ever do.
+use: [
+{
+loader: MiniCssExtractPlugin.loader,
+options: { publicPath: "" }
+}
+]